GTMStack

 Examples: “what is revenue operations,” “how to reduce sales cycle length,” “content ops best practices”

 Informational keywords are where most B2B content teams spend their time, and for good reason.
 They build topical authority, generate backlinks, and create the first touchpoint with future buyers.
-But they’re not the whole picture.
+But here’s what most people get wrong: they stop here.
+They build an entire content engine around informational keywords and then wonder why traffic doesn’t convert.

 The searcher is looking for a specific brand, product, or page.
 They already know what they want to find.